Why is black and white photography still widely popular in our modern times?

 Focus on the Contrast

-Because black and white photography involves only limited shades like black, white, and greys, always highlight the contrast in the photographs you take.
+Because black and white photography involves only limited shades like black, white, and grays, always highlight the contrast in the photographs you take.
 When capturing a scene, consider how it would look like in black and white.
 Bright backgrounds would look fascinating when contrasted with darker objects.
 Shooting a silhouette of an object or person in front of a bright background can create some striking contrast.
 The opportunities for creative experimentation are endless.
 Shoot a few photographs and find the contrasting elements.
 It could help you discover how you can take the perfect black and white photography shot.

 Always Shoot in RAW